gweecl/kubernetes-laravel/labs/laravel-gke-helm.md

 ## What is Helm and Why ?

 * Building k8s cluster with declarative configuration files (YAML) is good.
-* But how you rolling updates / rollback ? `kubectl apply` for every configuration files ?
-No.
+* But how you rolling updates / rollback ? `kubectl apply` for every configuration file.
+What ?!
 * Using environment variables to templatize it ?
 Not supported.

 There are discussion about these issues and suggestions on tools to templatize the manifest files: